 Ground Transport Services

-Ground transportation is readily available through 60 motor freight carriers that serve Greater Des Moines.
-Cargo is brought into Des Moines from eight states throughout the Midwest and Great Plains.
+Ground transportation is readily available through 60 motor freight carriers that serve DSM.
+Cargo is brought into DSM from eight states throughout the Midwest and Great Plains.
 Outbound, most of the Midwest is reachable by truck overnight.
 Chicago, Minneapolis, Kansas City, Milwaukee, Omaha and St. Louis are all within a day's drive.

 Local Bus Service